 OK, so your hearing has taken a bit of a beating.
-That’s in the past – now it’s in your best interests to develop some good habits that won’t have a bad impact on your hearing any further.
+That’s in the past – now it’s in your best interests to develop some good habits that won’t hurt your hearing any further.

-Other strategies include always having earplugs on hand for those moments when you’re not in control of the noise levels, and even putting sound-absorbing materials under noisy appliances (Yes, this works!).
+Other strategies include always having earplugs on hand when you’re not controlling the noise levels and even putting sound-absorbing materials under noisy appliances (Yes, this works!).

-There are, of course, many other coping strategies that are available, but we don’t want to bombard you – it’s a conversation best had face to face over a hot drink.
+There are, of course, many other coping strategies available, but we don’t want to bombard you – it’s a conversation best had face to face over a hot drink.

-We here at Scottsdale really are passionate about our patients’ quality of life, which is why we’re all too happy to advise, support, and guide people on their hearing in any way we can.
+Our experts at Scottsdale Ear, Nose & Throat are passionate about our patients’ quality of life, which is why we’re all too happy to advise, support, and guide people on their hearing in any way we can.

-If you’re still unsure about what your symptoms are or you just want to speak to a friendly professional to be told straight out what the problem is, call us at 680-484-1080 or fill in the below contact form to book a no-obligation hearing evaluation.
+If you’re still unsure about your symptoms or want to speak to a friendly professional to be told straight out what the problem is, call us at (480) 684-1080 or fill in the below contact form to book a no-obligation hearing evaluation.

 It’s by far the best thing you can do to be kind to yourself today.

-From all of us here at Scottsdale, we hope to hear from you soon!
+From all of us here at Scottsdale Ear, Nose & Throat, we hope to hear from you soon!

 That’s OK – it can take time to absorb the realization your hearing isn’t what it used to be.

 Don is responsible for data protection in the financial industry.
-Put another way, he needs to stay a step ahead of the bad guys that are trying to steal your hard-earned money.
+Put another way, he needs to stay a step ahead of the bad guys trying to steal your hard-earned money.

 Don works with diverse teams of people, usually on conference calls.
 Frequently asking people to repeat themselves during calls and meetings, it occurred to Don that he might have a hearing deficit.